 06 of 13

-- Comments: If you want to get all your tea shopping done in one place, this is it.
+If you want to get all your tea shopping done in one place, this is the place.
+It's a 3-story market full of Chinese tea.
 If you can, take along a Chinese speaker.
 None available?
 No problem, allow yourself plenty of time.
 Arm yourself with a dictionary and go sample tea.
 Shop owners are extremely friendly.
-Don't be afraid to touch and smell, ask for tastes.
+Don't be afraid to touch, smell, and ask for tastes.
 Most will invite you in to have a cup of tea, smell the wares and browse at will.
 The first two floors are all tea, the third floor is a mix of tea and curios.
 You'll find everything from Long Jing green tea, Yunnan Province Pu'er tea, jasmine, wulong, everything is here.

 07 of 13